Machine Space I: Weak exponentials and quantification over compact spaces

-Also note \Cref{thm:open_of_covers} easily generalises to arbitrary compact sublocales $K$ of a general locale $X$ by simply viewing $K$ as direct sublocale of $\Sigma^G$.
+Also note \autoref{thm:open_of_covers} easily generalises to arbitrary compact sublocales $K$ of a general locale $X$ by simply viewing $K$ as direct sublocale of $\Sigma^G$.

-\begin{remark} \Cref{thm:open_of_covers} also follows from the Hofmann--Mislove theorem \cite{hofmann1981local}.
-Moreover, the Hofmann--Mislove theorem also provides a converse giving that the set of all covering machine of $X$ is Scott-open if and only if $X$ is compact.
+\begin{rem} \autoref{thm:open_of_covers} also follows from the Hofmann--Mislove theorem \cite{hofmann1981local}.
+Moreover, the Hofmann--Mislove theorem also provides a converse giving that the set of all covering machines of $X$ is Scott-open if and only if $X$ is compact.
 (See also \cite[Lemma 7.4]{escardo2004synthetic}.)
-However, we believe restriction to machine space and the explicit algorithm provide an interesting new perspective on the situation. \end{remark}
+However, we believe restriction to machine space and the explicit algorithm provide an interesting new perspective on the situation. \end{rem}

-\begin{remark} Of course, in the overt case we can similarly extract an open of all `positive' machines for $X$ from the algorithm mentioned in \cref{rem:overtness}. \end{remark}
+\begin{rem} Of course, in the overt case we can similarly extract an open of all `positive' machines for $X$ from the algorithm mentioned in \autoref{rem:overtness}. \end{rem}